Asymmetric Masked Distillation for Pre-Training Small Foundation Models: Abstract

 \section{Abstract}

 Self-supervised foundation models have shown great potential in computer vision thanks to the pre-training paradigm of masked autoencoding.
 Scale is a primary factor influencing the performance of these foundation models.
-However, these large foundation models often result in high computational cost that might limit their deployment.
+However, these large foundation models often result in high computational cost.
 This paper focuses on pre-training relatively small vision transformer models that could be efficiently adapted to downstream tasks.
 Specifically, taking inspiration from knowledge distillation in model compression, we propose a new asymmetric masked distillation~(AMD) framework for pre-training relatively small models with autoencoding.
-The core of AMD is to devise an asymmetric masking strategy, where the teacher model is enabled to see more context information with a lower masking ratio, while the student model still with high masking ratio to the original masked pre-training.
+The core of AMD is to devise an asymmetric masking strategy, where the teacher model is enabled to see more context information with a lower masking ratio, while the student model is still equipped with a high masking ratio.
 We design customized multi-layer feature alignment between the teacher encoder and student encoder to regularize the pre-training of student MAE.
 To demonstrate the effectiveness and versatility of AMD, we apply it to both ImageMAE and VideoMAE for pre-training relatively small ViT models.
 AMD achieved 84.6\% classification accuracy on IN1K using the ViT-B model.
 And AMD achieves 73.3\% classification accuracy using the ViT-B model on the Something-in-Something V2 dataset, a 3.7\% improvement over the original ViT-B model from VideoMAE.
-We also transfer AMD pre-trained models to downstream tasks and obtain consistent performance improvement over the standard pre-training.
+We also transfer AMD pre-trained models to downstream tasks and obtain consistent performance improvement over the original masked autoencoding.
+The code and models are available at \href{https://github.com/MCG-NJU/AMD}{https://github.com/MCG-NJU/AMD}.

 \blfootnote{\Letter: Corresponding author (lmwang@nju.edu.cn).}